spo0ds/Deep-Dive-into-DEFI/Day65/Day65.md

 mapping (address => uint256)                   public dai;  // [rad]
 ```

-Mapping that keeps track of how much DAI an address has borrowed.It's a fixed point integer, with 45 decimal places.
+Mapping that keeps track of how much DAI a vault has generated.It's a fixed point integer, with 45 decimal places.

 ```solidity
 mapping (address => uint256)                   public sin;  // [rad]